dantegates/dantegates.github.io/_posts/2020-04-20-my-quarantine-playlist.md

 # Where are we?

 [Bagging](https://en.wikipedia.org/wiki/Bootstrap_aggregating),
-the generalization of Random Forests and which stands for "bootsrap aggregating", is not a bad place to start when thinking about answering the first question above.
+the generalization of Random Forests and which stands for "bootstrap aggregating", is not a bad place to start when thinking about answering the first question above.
 In bagging, one samples with replacement from a given data set to create $m$ new data sets, trains a model on each of these new trainings sets and then aggregates the results.